Hindmarsh Island bridge controversy: Heritage applications

-The Hindmarsh Island Bridge Act 1997
+Permission and construction (1997–2001)

 In part due to the furore over the bridge, Tickner lost his own seat in the 1996 election, at which Labor was heavily defeated by the Coalition under John Howard.

-Soon after coming to power, the Howard Government legislated to allow the bridge to proceed.
+Soon after coming to power, the Howard government legislated to allow the bridge to proceed.
 The Hindmarsh Island Bridge Act 1997 (Cth) removed protections granted by the Heritage Protection Act to the construction of a bridge and related activities in the Hindmarsh Island bridge area.

 Doreen Kartinyeri and Neville Gollan, speaking on behalf of the Ngarrindjeri people, challenged the legislation in the High Court.
 They argued that section 51(xxvi) of the Constitution as amended by the 1967 referendum only authorised laws for the benefit of the people of the Aboriginal race.
 Five judges held that the Bridge Act was valid, with Justice Kirby dissenting.
 Judgments regarding the ambit of section 51(xxvi) noted that the actual wording of the amended section did not limit Parliament to the enactment of only beneficial laws.
 This controversial judgment did little to limit the scope of section 51(xxvi), and has been criticised for failing to create adequate protections against discriminatory legislation and disregarding the context of the 1967 amendment.

+The bridge was completed in March 2001.

-The von Doussa decision
+The Von Doussa decision (2001)

+In August 2001, a civil case was brought by the Chapmans against Luminis in the Federal Court of Australia, Chapman v Luminis Pty Ltd (No 5) re-ignited the debate.

+In rejecting claims for damages by the developers, Justice John von Doussa stated that he was not satisfied that the claims of "secret women's business" had been fabricated, although never explicitly stating them to be true.

-Justice John von Doussa of the Federal Court heard from all parties to the dispute in the course of the action brought by the Chapmans.
-In the summary of his Reasons for Decision, von Doussa stated:
+Justice von Doussa heard from all parties to the dispute in the course of the action brought by the Chapmans.
+In the summary of his Reasons for Decision in 2001, von Doussa stated: